BEST SURFBOARDS FOR BEGINNERS

-Volume is usually measured in liters.
-We think a great beginner surfboard should have at least 60 liters of volume – and even better if there’s more.
-A minimal longboard surfboard could have between 65-80 liters or more volume.
-Now let’s compare it to one of those performance short board used by surf professionals… which might have about 6’1 x 18 ¼ inch shortboards.
-Its volume should be about 25 liters.
+Volume is usually measured in litres.
+We think a great beginner surfboard should have at least 60 litres of volume – and even better if there’s more.
+A minimal longboard surfboard could have between 65-80 litres or more volume.
+Now let’s compare it to one of those performance shortboard used by surf professionals… which might have about 6’1 x 18 ¼ inch shortboards.
+Its volume should be about 25 litres.
 If you want to enjoy a board as small as that, you’ll need a lot of surfing technique and the right waves.

-Another common mistake is that after dealing with a big longboard in the water for a few days and seeing experienced surfers on their short boards, is to ‘blame’ their slow progress on the long board.
-Yes a long beginners board is not easy to turn, duck dive or handle in white water.
-In the beginning of your surf career, it’s not able taking on big waves or making nice turns.
+Another common mistake is that after dealing with a big longboard in the water for a few days and seeing experienced surfers on their short boards, is to ‘blame’ their slow progress on the longboard.
+Yes, a long beginners board is not easy to turn, duck dive or handle in white water.
+In the beginning of your surf career, it’s not able to take on big waves or making nice turns.
 In the beginning of your surfing, you should focus on 1 thing: catching as many waves as you can.
 Catching more waves = Quicker Progress = More fun!

 What you will want as a beginning surfers is to catch waves – starting from the white water, then moving to unbroken ‘green’ waves.
 And if you really want to achieve this as a beginner, you’ll need to get a surfboard with lots of volume.
 So, at this stage volume is the most important thing you need in a surfboard.

 Durability is another factor to consider for beginner surfboards, because you’ll probably end up knocking the board around a bit while you’re learning which is why you might want to go with something durable.